HelloKittyDevelopers/Offside_Ecommerce_Back/docs/setup_libraries.md

 - To activate use: '.\.venv\Scripts\Activate.ps1'

 2. After activating virtual env install following libraries:

-pip install psycopg2
-pip install django
-pip install django-allauth
-pip install django-crispy-forms
-pip install django-countries

-// correr esto estando en el folder front

-npm install @craco/craco
-npm install react-router-dom
-npm install bootstrap bootstrap npm install react-bootstrap bootstrap npm install typescript npm install yarn yarn add redux react-redux redux-thunk redux-devtools-extension
+- Use the requirement.txt file to download all libraries related to backend
+- Take into account Frontend has its own requierement.txt but this one needs the use of 'npm install <package-name> --legacy-peer-deps' in case of errors in normal npm installation

 3. To activate App use:

-- While in front folder use 'npm run build' to make build of the front end components
-- Before activate the server and visualize the Django Administrator, create the Super user 'python manage.py createsuperuser'
+- Before activating the server if you want to see Django Administrator to directly add information to the DB, create the Super User using 'python manage.py createsuperuser' while standing in src folder.
-- Then run 'python manage.py runserver' while standing in src folder to start the app
+- To run the app use the command 'python manage.py runserver' while standing in src folder to start the app.

-4. Local Database Guide.
+- When running the app use the 'Localhost:<Port>/Admin' url to access with the login information of said Super User if you want to use Django Admin.

+4. Local Database Setup Guide (Not needed if DB deploy is up in that case the credencials in settings would have HOST as the aws url).

 - Enter pgAdmin4 and create a database called 'store'
 - Connect postgres with project through setting with user, pass, and port